kennnyz/kennnyz/README.md

 - :telescope: Core Stack: Go, JS/React.

-- :ninja: Mainly focused on Backend and System Design.
+- 🌚: Mainly focused on Backend and System Design.

 - 🔥 Interested in architecturing and designing highly scalable, distributed and fault-tolernat systems